OFAC and cryptocurrencies: can cryptocurrencies be used under sanctions?

 Regular risk assessments are also crucial.
 Companies should continuously monitor their transactions and customer activity to identify potential risks.
 In cases where a transaction may be subject to sanctions, companies must obtain the necessary OFAC license to proceed legally.

 Non-compliance with OFAC regulations can result in significant fines, civil penalties, and even criminal liability in severe cases.
 For instance, major cryptocurrency exchanges like Binance have faced scrutiny and penalties for non-compliance with OFAC sanctions.
-Therefore, investing in a robust sanctions compliance program is not only a regulatory requirement but also a critical business imperative.
+Therefore, investing in a robust risk-based compliance program is not only a regulatory requirement but also a critical business imperative.

 By prioritizing sanctions compliance, cryptocurrency companies can mitigate the risk of enforcement actions and maintain their reputation in the industry.